The complete ridge trail of the Rodnei Mountains

 I have been on the middle portion of the trail ("Part 2

 " in the description above), which I think is the most exciting.
-Both ends of this section can be approached more easily with train/bus than the main ridge route endpoints.
+Both ends of this section can be approached more easily by train/bus than the main ridge route endpoints.
 Also, since Vf.
 Pietrosu

 (which connects Borşa